aganse/py_tf2_gpu_dock_mlflow/README.md

 [patch_camelyon](https://www.tensorflow.org/datasets/catalog/patch_camelyon)
 breast-cancer detection dataset from the Tensorflow datasets to train/test a VGG166-based image classification model to detect metastatic tissue in histopathologic scans of lymph node sections.
+I don't have much familiarity with this medical topic itself, but I have based the model configuration and parameters in this demo upon several [papers on the topic](#References).
-I don't claim to know much about that specific problem itself, but I have based the model configuration and parameters in this demonstration upon several [papers on the topic](#References).
 The idea is to provide a convenient template to rapidly throw together new models that use [Python](https://www.python.org)/[Tensorflow2](https://www.tensorflow.org) running on GPUs in a [Docker](https://www.docker.com) container and log the results to [MLflow](https://mlflow.org) using its "Project" functionality.